Bulk add or modify work items with Excel

 - Within a row, multiple Title columns contain data.
 Enter text in only one of the title columns within each row.

 - The list was sorted.
 Don't sort a tree list.
 Sorting a tree list can change the hierarchical link relationships.
 If you do sort a tree list, you can recover from this operation by immediately refreshing.

 - To resolve an error, see Resolve invalid links in an Excel tree list.

-- You can use or to demote or promote a work item within the tree hierarchy.
+- You can use the or indent/outdent icons to demote or promote a work item within the tree hierarchy.
 Verify that the column to the left or right of the parent work item's title is a Title column.
 The header at the top of the column should read Title <number>, if it does not, add a tree level.

 - A parent-child linked work item can only have one parent.
 You can't add the same work item task to two backlog items.
 Instead, you need to define distinct work item tasks.

 - If you receive error TF208104, changes you made to the fields are published, but all changes you made to the link hierarchy are not published.
 At least one of the link relationships defined for the work item is locked by another process, such as Project Server integration.
 For more information, see Addressing Error TF208104: Hierarchical Link Relationship Is Locked.

 - When you move a work item, make sure that you select the entire table row.

 Select your list structure based on these guidelines.